pschillo/next-gen-generator/project_doc.md

 The "chakoteya" dataset adheres to the British English conventions and will be used as material source for this project unless otherwise specified.
 ## workflow
 ### the Telegram bot
+I started by checking boxes on the necessary formalities of a Telegram bot, i.e. registering the bot with Telegram's own "botfather", creating the bot's unique tag (nextgen_genrator_bot) and acquiring its unique token from Telegram.
+The tag will only be relevant for users to find the bot in the Telegram app but must be chosen upon initialization.
+The token enables my script to be matched with the corresponding bot, which is why it should be kept secure and is not included in any of my commits.
 ## result